Matthews (MATW)

 Matthews Net Debt Position

-We were impressed by how significantly Matthews blew past analysts’ revenue expectations this quarter.
-We were also glad its EBITDA outperformed Wall Street’s estimates.
-On the other hand, its EPS missed and its full-year EBITDA guidance fell short of Wall Street’s estimates.
-Zooming out, we think this was a mixed quarter.
-The stock remained flat at $24.63 immediately after reporting.
+It was encouraging to see Matthews beat analysts’ EBITDA expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its EPS missed.
+Overall, this was a weaker quarter.
+The stock remained flat at $26.46 immediately after reporting.

 12. Is Now The Time To Buy Matthews?

 We cheer for all companies serving everyday consumers, but in the case of Matthews, we’ll be cheering from the sidelines.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+To begin with, its revenue has declined over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 On top of that, Matthews’s declining EPS over the last five years makes it a less attractive asset to the public markets, and its projected EPS for the next year is lacking.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.